 When it comes to outdoor rowing experience recreated indoors, nothing beats working out with the WaterRower.
 The sound of water splashing around in the tank, the way the resistance is adjusted based on your efforts makes you feel like you are actually rowing on water.
 Plus, given the high-quality materials used in the rower, it feels like a premium piece of equipment too.

 Now, all that said, not everyone has $1,000+ to spend on a rowing machine but fear not as WaterRower-style rowers are aplenty.
-Take for example Marcy Pro Deluxe Water Rower.
-It has 'Pro' and 'Deluxe' in its name so you know Marcy at least tried to make it look and feel like a premium machine.
+Take, for example, Marcy Pro Deluxe Water Rower (opens in new tab).
+It has 'Pro' and 'Deluxe' in its name, so you know Marcy at least tried to make it look and feel like a premium machine.

 Granted, you won't get a nice big touchscreen like the ones found on NordicTrack machines but a smaller one, similar to the WaterRower's.
 Moving around the rower is also relatively effortless: all you have to do is tip over the machine and use the built-in castor wheels to trolley it around the house.